posts

 learning French

 Here I’m going to document my efforts to learn French.
 I speak Spanish pretty well, which together with English gives me a strong base for comprehension.
 2021-08-01: I started using Duolingo every day, and got into the XP challenges to the point where I was getting like hundreds of points most days.
 I’ve currently (2022-06-01) got 15821 XP and 103 lesson crowns in the French course, and most of that came from Fall 2021.
+That really gave me a good sense for basic grammar and function words.

 Read more